Teething & Diarrhea In Babies: Symptoms, Causes & Treatment

 The following are the treatment measures for teething and diarrhea, respectively.

 1. Treat diarrhea: The cure for diarrhea will depend on the treatment of the underlying cause.
 Consult a doctor once the baby develops diarrhea for early diagnosis and treatment of the problem.
-Healthcare providers recommend breastfeeding or formula feeding to a baby with diarrhea to prevent dehydration.
+Healthcare providers recommend continued breastfeeding or formula feeding to a baby with diarrhea to prevent dehydration.
 You may also offer small amounts of water or oral rehydration solution after consulting a doctor.
 Again, natural probiotics like curd and buttermilk may help.
-Raw banana and rice-based diet may also help in controlling diarrhea.
+A raw banana and rice-based diet may also help in controlling diarrhea.

 1. Relieving teething pain: Among the many teething remedies, offering finger foods, such as cooled cucumber sticks and breadsticks, is a healthy option.
 You can also gently massage your baby’s gums with a clean finger or a moist gauze pad occasionally.
 You can also give your baby teething rings for pain relief, provided the ring is made of firm rubber.
 Consult a pediatrician if you wish to use over-the-counter (OTC) medicines, or home remedies to alleviate teething pain (2).